Last Updated on September 19, 2022 by Verna Meachum

-Hair webbing occurs when the hair doesn’t have enough moisture for the hair’s cuticle to lay flat, thus causing individual strands to begin attaching (hair stuck together) and web around each other, much like a spider web.
+Hair webbing occurs when the hair doesn’t have enough moisture for the hair’s cuticle to lay flat, thus causing individual strands to begin attaching (hairs stick together) and web around each other, much like a spider web.

 If you’ve ever wondered why your hair clumps together, let us help you get rid of it today with these simple steps!